Macatools/macapype/docs/command.rst

 --------------------------------------
 *(but one is mandatory)*

+* -params

-* -params  *(mandatory if -species is omitted)* a json file specifiying the global parameters of the analysis.
+*(mandatory if -species is omitted)* a json file specifiying the global parameters of the analysis.
 See :ref:`Parameters <params>` for more details

+* -species

-* -species  *(mandatory if -params is omitted)* followed the NHP species corresponding to the image, e.g. {macaque | marmo | baboon | chimp}
+*(mandatory if -params is omitted)* followed the NHP species corresponding to the image, e.g. {macaque | marmo | baboon | chimp}
 In extra, marmoT2 can be used for segmenting from the T2w image (by default, T1w is used)

+**Note** : baboon0, baboon1, baboon2 baboon3 can be used for template `Baba21 <doi:10.18112/openneuro.ds005424.v1.0.0>`_
+and matching

+**Note2** : some templates are available in downgraded versions: baboon1_0p6, baboon2_0p6 baboon3_0p6 and macaque_0p5 and show significant decrease in processing time with low redection in quality.
+However, not all combinations are available

 --------------------------------------
 The following parameters are optional
 --------------------------------------
 *(but highly recommanded)*

-* dt
+* - dt

 specifies the datatype available to perform brain segmentation (can be "T1", or "T1 T2").
 **Note** : default is T1 if the attribute is omitted

+* -deriv

-* -deriv  creates a derivatives directory, with all important files, properly named following BIDS derivatives convertion
+creates a derivatives directory, with all important files, properly named following BIDS derivatives convertion

+* -pad

-* -pad  exports (in derivatives) important files in native (original) space
+exports most important files in native (original) space

 --------------------------------------
 The following parameters are optional